hclbaur/sds-core/docs/SPECIFICATION.md

 This is the second release of the SDS specification.
 Like SDA, it is simple, yet powerful, and not going to take over the world any time soon.

-Compared to version 1, I dropped the `name` attribute, as I was able to use the SDA 2 syntax to name types (which is intuitive and looks better too).
 Some useful features are still absent, because I could not make them “fit”, or because I wasn't prepared to go there.
 Yet.

 For now this will have to do.